 Preparing for Ryser to come home to our new place in LA was so exciting but also overwhelming.
 I love being prepared, so of course, I registered for all of the top baby must-haves to make sure we were ready for anything!
-My friends and family also gifted me so many amazing baby items, so when it came time to really organize the nursery, we realized we had SO MUCH STUFF.
+My friends and family also gifted me so many amazing baby items.
+So when it came time to get serious about our baby nursery organization ideas, we realized we had SO MUCH STUFF.
 David and I looked at each other and asked: “Where is all of this going to go?!”
 We needed serious help!

 Thankfully, I knew of two amazing companies that specialize in cutting through the clutter and making spaces beautiful and functional with intentional organization.
-I had the opportunity to work with The Container Store to provide closet design and storage materials (bins, dividers, etc.) and Organization & Relocation, a team of professional organizers.
+Especially when it comes to baby nursery organization ideas.
+In the past, I had the opportunity to work with The Container Store to provide closet design and storage materials (bins, dividers, etc.) and Organization & Relocation, a team of professional organizers.
 These two companies were both so incredible to work with.
 They really changed my life!

 I first focused on the closet because the storage available there would dictate what the storage solutions in the rest of the room would look like!
 I sent the measurements of the nursery’s closet to the Container Store along with my needs so they could get started on a Custom Elfa Closet Design.
 When designing a custom Elfa Closet, you have the option of 3 different styles: Elfa Classic, Elfa Décor, and TCS Closets.
 Elfa Classic is the original custom shelving and storage solution with all-metal components.
 Elfa Décor has the same functionality but adds wood accents and more deluxe options.
 Finally, TCS Closets are their fully built-in solution.
 Given that we are in a rental and really just needed basic shelves and drawers, we went with Elfa Classic!